Running Your Own Mostro Node

 mostro_pubkey = "YOUR_MOSTRO_PUBKEY_HEX"

-user_mode = "admin" 5.3 mostro-watchdog โ Dispute Notifications
+user_mode = "admin" # Enable admin mode 5.3 mostro-watchdog — Dispute Notifications on Telegram

-mostro-watchdog monitors your Mostro node for disputes and sends instant alerts to Telegram.
+mostro-watchdog monitors your Mostro node for disputes and sends instant alerts via Telegram.
 Essential for fast response times.

 git clone https://github.com/MostroP2P/mostro-watchdog.git